 But Bragg’s confidence in the efficacy of bail reform would prove to be egregiously misplaced, as New York City’s rates of homicide and violent crime increased dramatically after the reform went into effect.
 Emblematic of this trend was an early August 2022 report that, accordiung to statistics compiled by the NYPD, a group of 10 career criminals had been arrested a total of 485 times in NYC since January 2020.

-Bragg assumed office on January 1, 2022.
-Two days later, he issued to his office staff a memo entitled “Achieving Fairness and Safety,” which called for his ambitious “progressive” reforms to be implemented promptly.
+On January 3, 2022, Bragg issued to his office staff a memo entitled “Achieving Fairness and Safety,” which called for his ambitious “progressive” reforms to be implemented promptly.
 On the premise that “reserving incarceration for matters involving significant harm will make us safer” (emphasis in original), the memo stipulated that the same offenses enumerated in the Declining and Diverting Minor Offenses section of his campaign platform (cited above) would not be prosecuted.

 Bragg’s memo also ordered the following notable policies: